truenas/middleware/docs/userguide/freenas_tasks.rst

 :orphan:

+.. _Tasks:

 Tasks
 =====

 The Tasks section of the administrative GUI can be used to perform the following tasks:

-* `Cron Jobs`_: provides a graphical front-end to `crontab(5) <http://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5>`_
+* :ref:`Cron Jobs`: provides a graphical front-end to `crontab(5) <http://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5>`_

-* `Init/Shutdown Scripts`_: used to configure a command or script to automatically execute during system startup or shutdown
+* :ref:`Init/Shutdown Scripts`: used to configure a command or script to automatically execute during system startup or shutdown

-* `Rsync Tasks`_: allows you to schedule rsync tasks
+* :ref:`Rsync Tasks`: allows you to schedule rsync tasks

-* `S.M.A.R.T.
-Tests`_: allows you to schedule which S.M.A.R.T. tests to run on a per-disk basis
+* :ref:`S.M.A.R.T.
+Tests`: allows you to schedule which S.M.A.R.T. tests to run on a per-disk basis

 Each of these is described in more detail in this section.

+.. _Cron Jobs:

 Cron Jobs
 ---------